 Most of the open spaces discussed in this Plan will be provided during the regulatory process as part of the public open space requirement.
+Because of their location or development potential, key properties that can make significant contributions to this network are identified on Map 11.
 Expanding the interconnected network of open spaces envisioned by prior planning efforts is an important priority of this Plan.
 The Plan also seeks to preserve existing natural areas and make them accessible as open space for existing and emerging communities.
 New open spaces should:

-- Consolidate the areas designated for public use space as part of the development process into substantial, programmable, and accessible spaces. - Provide alternatives for recreation and leisure in mixed-use settings by: - ♦ Creating places for community use that are framed and activated by surrounding development and uses, where the public feels welcome to gather and linger. - ♦ Including alternatives for seating
+- Consolidate the areas designated for public use space as part of the development process into substantial, programmable, and accessible spaces. - Provide alternatives for recreation and leisure in mixed-use settings by: - ♦ Creating places for community use that are framed and activated by

-- and options for individual and group activities within each space. - ♦ Utilizing combinations of hardscaped and landscaped areas, depending on the size and location of the space. - Consider Crime Prevention through Environmental Design (CPTED) strategies to design safe public spaces. - Incorporate wooded areas into the open space system to provide alternatives for pedestrian mobility that connect existing residential neighborhoods with amenities, services, and transit options.
+- surrounding development and uses, where the public feels welcome to gather and linger. - ♦ Including alternatives for seating and options for individual and group activities within each space. - Outilizing combinations of hardscaped and landscaped areas, depending on the size and location of the space. - Consider Crime Prevention through Environmental Design (CPTED) strategies to design safe public spaces. - Incorporate wooded areas into the open space system to provide alternatives for pedestrian mobility that connect existing residential neighborhoods with amenities, services, and transit options.